 Tell the students that even though most of us have what we need to survive, there are still many ways that we can help make a difference in the lives of others.

-Form small groups and provide chart paper and markers.
-Have each group brainstorm small ways that they can help to ensure that everyone in their class, school, and community feels respected, appreciated, and cared for.
+Brainstorm together small ways that they can help to ensure that everyone in their class, school, and community feels respected, appreciated, safe and cared for.

-* Note: You may have to provide a couple of examples: share markers, scissors etc., intervene in a bullying situation, stand up for a friend etc.
+* Note: You may have to provide a couple of examples: intervene in a bullying situation, respect other people’s physical space, stand up for a friend etc.

 For additional ideas, check out the following: